Shihabagent47/Age-Calculator/README.md

 # Age-Calculator
-This is an age calculator app made in swift story board ui Picking the Age from date picker:
+This is an age calculator app made in swift story board ui.

+Picking the Age from date picker:

 ![Simulator Screen Shot - iPhone 14 Pro - 2023-02-05 at 16 03 45](https://user-images.githubusercontent.com/64682561/216812924-8db7dc10-2980-4a9a-9c68-f293ad14f9c4.png)